misobarisic/SafePaste/README.md

 ## How it works

-When you click on "Generate URL", SafePaste stores your data  using [base64](https://en.wikipedia.org/wiki/Base64) generates a link: `safepaste.misobarisic.com/<your data>`
+When you click on "Generate URL", SafePaste generates a link based on your input: `paste.misobarisic.com/<your data>`

-When you open a link, SafePaste reads and decodes whatever is after the first `/` after which the appropriate data is displayed in the editor.
+When you open a link, SafePaste reads and decodes whatever comes after the first `/` upon which the appropriate data is displayed in the editor.

 ## HTTP REST